tcolwell7/R-repository/README.md

 3. Janitor - Write clean, concise and smart code using simple functions which will improve coding efficiency.
 4. Stringr - String manipulaiton made easy.
 5. loops&lists - loop and store data easily enabling simple automation of repetative tasks.
-6. Functions - tbc.
+6. Functions - in order to write cleaner, more powerful and concise code; utiluse funcitons.
-7. ggplot - tbc.
+7. Officer - Scrape data from MS Word and PowerPoint documents.